photoprism/photoprism-docs/docs/user-guide/organize/people.md

 - Our face detection did not scan the image thoroughly enough
 - Reducing the resolution or quality of generated [thumbnails](../settings/advanced.md) negatively impacts face detection and recognition results, just like when you cannot see properly
 - Contrast plays a major role, so a bright face with gray hair on a gray background may be less obvious to our face detection than it is to you
-- In very rare cases an actual face may match a blacklist of false positives, like background noise and food that looks like a face
+- In very rare cases, an actual face may be considered a false positive and thus be ignored

 !!! tldr ""
     Recognition compares the similarity of faces.
 The similarity threshold for a face is reduced when